-- Among 25-64 year-olds in Hungary, bachelor's and master's degrees are the most common tertiary attainment at 14% of the population each followed by.
+- Among 25-64 year-olds in Greece, bachelor's degrees are the most common tertiary attainment at 25% of the population followed by master's degrees with 8% and short-cycle tertiary qualifications with 1%.
 This is similar to the OECD average, where bachelor's degrees are most common (19%), followed by master's degrees (14%) and short cycle tertiary qualifications (7%).
-As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in Hungary. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
+As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in Greece. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
 Yet, there are significant differences depending on the field of study.
-In 2021, employment rates in Hungary were highest among tertiary-educated individuals who studied information and communication technologies with 96% and lowest among those who studied education at 87%.
+In 2021, employment rates in Greece were highest among tertiary-educated individuals who studied health and welfare with 84% and lowest among those who studied arts and humanities, social sciences, journalism and information at 74%.
 However, these differences need to be put into perspective.
-Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 6 percentage points higher than among those with upper secondary attainment (all fields combined). - In most OECD countries including in Hungary, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
-In 2021, 8% of 25-64 year-olds with tertiary attainment in Hungary had participated in
+Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 12.2 percentage points higher than among those with upper secondary attainment (all fields combined). - In most OECD countries including in Greece, tertiary-educated adults have higher rates of participation in non-formal education and training than those with a lower level of educational attainment.
+In 2021, 3% of 25-64 year-olds with tertiary attainment in Greece had participated in non-formal education and training in the four weeks prior to being surveyed, compared to 0% of their peers with below upper secondary attainment.

-- non-formal education and training in the four weeks prior to being surveyed, compared to 3% of their peers with below upper secondary attainment. - Over the decades, independent private institutions have been established to meet increased demand for tertiary education.
-On average across the OECD, 17% of students are enrolled in independent private institutions, but this figure masks large differences between countries.
-In Hungary, 9% of tertiary students were enrolled in such institutions in 2020.
-Independent private institutions charge higher annual tuition fees on average than public institutions for master's programmes in all OECD countries and other participants with available data, except in Chile and Lithuania. - Enabling students to enrol on a part-time basis is an important way to facilitate access to tertiary education.
+- Enabling students to enrol on a part-time basis is an important way to facilitate access to tertiary education.
 Many part-time students would not be able to study full time, for example because they have child-care responsibilities or have to work to fund their studies.
-The share of part-time students at the tertiary level in Hungary is 29%, above the OECD average (22%).
-Compared to 2013, it has decreased by 3 percentage points. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
-In Hungary, only 6% of academic staff are aged under 30, below the OECD average (8%).
-In contrast, the share of academic staff aged 50 or over is 40%, which is the same as the OECD average.
+The share of part-time students at the tertiary level in Greece is 1%, below the OECD average (22%).
+Compared to 2013, it has decreased by 7 percentage points. - Staff at tertiary level tend to start their careers relatively late due to the length of the education they need to qualify.
+In Greece, only 1% of academic staff are aged under 30, below the OECD average (8%).
+In contrast, the share of academic staff aged 50 or over is 52%, which is above the OECD average by 12 percentage points.